laracademy/generators/README.md

 generate:modelfromtable
 ```

+## Commands

+### generate:modelfromtable

+This command will read your database table and generate a model based on that table structure.
+The fillable fields, casts, dates and even namespacing will be filled in automatically.

+You can use this command to generate a single table, multiple tables or all of your tables at once.

-The command comes with a bunch of different options and they are listed below
+This command comes with a bunch of different options, please see below for each parameter

 * --table=
+  * This parameter if filled in will generate a model for the given table.
-  * this can either be a single table, or a list of tables separated by a comma
+   * You can also pass in a list of tables using comma separated values.
 * --all
+  * If this flag is present, then the table command will be ignored.
-  * this will ignore any tables that you have added and generate a full list of tables within your database to generate models for
+   * This will generate a model for **all** tables found in your database.
-  * please note that this command will only ignore the `migrations` table and no model will be generate for it
+   * _please note that this command will only ignore the `migrations` table and no model will be generate for it_
 * --connection=
+  * by default if this option is omitted then the generate will use the default connection found in `config/database.php`
+  * To specify a connection ensure that it exists in your `config/database.php` first.
-  *
+* --folder=
+  * by default all models are store in your _app/_ directory.
+If you wish to store them in another place you can provide the relative path from your base laravel application.
+  * please see examples for more information
 * --debug
   * this shows some more information while running

 ## Examples